 There are no apps, software, or computers to speed up the process.
 That doesn’t seem to stop some folks from attempting to cash in on the interest in Kakebo by marketing complicated Kakeibo apps and software programs.

 It’s amusing.
 Because adapting Kakebo to the computer age profoundly contradicts the very process itself.
-Kakeibo is more than just about writing things down longhand in a ledger.
+Kakeibo is more than just making entries longhand in a ledger.

 Research has proven in multiple studies that writing in longhand is a fundamentally different experience than typing on a keyboard.
 Here are a few of the specific benefits of writing in longhand: